Cohort-10-DS/Logistic_Regression/README.md

 # Logistic-Regression

-Task: Predict whether a customer will buy a product or not for the Banking.csv dataset (description at https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+Task: Predict whether a customer will default not for the Default.xlsx dataset

 *NOTE: Using statsmodel will give you easier access to the violations of classical assumptions.*